jmussman/auth0-opt-in-mfa/README.md

 This action is designed to look for the opt-in and check to see if the user is not enrolled with MFA, and if not trigger enrollment during the login process.

-This is one of a series of action examples that may be used as a foundation for building what you need.
+This is one of a series of action script and configuration examples that may be used as a foundation for building systems that you need.
 Search GitHub for *jmussman/auth0* to find other examples in the series.

 ## Implementation